 |Instance fee||0.014 (USD/ENI/hour)|

-- If the outstanding amount is not paid 15 days after the payment becomes overdue, the traffic mirroring feature is suspended.
+- If the outstanding amount is not paid within the 15 days, the traffic mirroring feature is suspended.
 After the traffic mirroring feature is suspended, it is unavailable.
-Active traffic mirror sessions also stop running.
+Active traffic mirror sessions are also suspended.

 - If you do not complete the payment within 15 days after the traffic mirroring feature is suspended, the traffic mirror sessions are automatically deleted.
 An email notification is sent to you one day before the traffic mirror sessions are deleted.
-After the traffic mirroring sessions are deleted, the configurations and data of the traffic mirroring sessions are deleted and cannot be recovered.
+After the traffic mirror sessions are deleted, the configurations and data of the traffic mirror sessions are deleted and cannot be restored.

 - The standard Virtual Extensible LAN (VXLAN) protocol is used in traffic mirror sessions to encapsulate packets.
 For more information about the VXLAN protocol, see RFC 7348.
 If the total size of a mirrored packet and its VXLAN packet exceeds the maximum transmission unit (MTU) of the source ENI, the packet is truncated.
-To avoid packet truncation, we recommend that you set the MTU of the ENI to a value that is at least 50 bytes less than the link MTU between the traffic mirror source and destination if you use IPv4 addresses.
-For more information, see Set the MTU size of an NIC.
+To prevent packet truncation in IPv4 scenarios, we recommend that you set the MTU of the ENI to a value that is at least 50 bytes smaller than the MTU supported by the connection.

 - You do not need to allocate additional bandwidth for traffic mirror sessions.
 Traffic mirror sessions share the bandwidth of the associated instances and the bandwidth usage is not capped.